Rethinking Role-Playing Evaluation: Anonymous Benchmarking and a Systematic Study of Personality Effects: Limitations

 Second, although most models in our study exhibit performance gains from personality augmentation, the magnitude of improvement varies across model architectures.
 Further experiments on a broader range of models are needed to better understand what factors contribute to these differences.
 Identifying the mechanisms underlying such variability remains an important direction for future research.

-Finally, while our experiments confirm that both personality frameworks enhance RPA performance, it remains unclear which type of psychological model provides more effective guidance for LLM role-playing, or how different frameworks might be optimally integrated.
+Finally, while our experiments confirm that both personality frameworks enhance RPA performance, it remains unclear why the magnitude of improvement varies across frameworks, or how these disparate information sources can be optimally combined to achieve peak performance.
 Addressing these questions represents an important direction for future research.